karpik123/PlexAniSync-anidb-to-anilist/README.md

 This is a list of my custom mappings for [PlexAniSync](https://github.com/RickDB/PlexAniSync).
 This list will be helpful for you if you meet all of the following criteria:
 - your Plex is configured to use HAMA + ASS
-- your Plex has language priority set as `x-jat, en`
+- your Plex has library language priority set as `x-jat, en`
 - you use AniDB naming conventions for your folders

 Those mappings will not be useful if you use TVDB naming or folder structure, as none of the mappings contain Season 2.